IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 **Important:** The HyperSwap feature is only supported for use with IBM Spectrum Virtualize Family storage systems.

-The following IBM block storage CSI driver features are not supported on the volumes where HyperSwap is being used:
+The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used:

 - A HyperSwap volume cannot be created from a snapshot.